 Required summer reading will be assigned that prepares the student for the study of the moral issues facing them today.
 Required readings will be posted on the LCHS website. (www.lchsyes.org)

-Pre-requisites: Signed approval of the current Theology teacher and Good Samaritan hours must be up-to-date.
+Prerequisites: Recommendation of the current Theology teacher and Good Samaritan hours must be up-to-date.